Werkint/WebappBundle/README.md

 Scripts = js/scss files

 Briefly, it allows:
-* Using short names for templates (template.html.twig -> template.twig).
 * Autoloading of Scripts, based on the template name (with "template.twig" files "template.js" and "template.scss" are loaded).
 * Passing of variables directly to Scripts (yes, to SCSS also).
 Even arrays and objects are supported.
 * Processing of Scripts: they are minimized and merged into single files.
 Caching helps to avoid high load.
 * Clever browser cache: you can use a tag to differentiate cached files (for example, part of GIT hash).
 While assetic force you to set this tag manually, Webapp handle it automtically.
 * Beauty of SCSS mixins: the files are merged before processing, so you can define variables, mixins, etc somethere and use later.
 * Repository of Scripts: you can create packages of Scripts, defining dependencies.
 They are automatically updated on composer.phar update.
-* Handle exceptions with ajax, so you may see short message when developing frontend

 ### Configuring the bundle